-Today we'll evaluate Allied Motion Technologies Inc. (NASDAQ:AMOT) to determine whether it could have potential as an investment idea.
-Specifically, we're going to calculate its Return On Capital Employed (ROCE), in the hopes of getting some insight into the business.
+Today we'll look at Allied Motion Technologies Inc. (NASDAQ:AMOT) and reflect on its potential as an investment.
+To be precise, we'll consider its Return On Capital Employed (ROCE), as that will inform our view of the quality of the business.

 How Do You Calculate Return On Capital Employed?

 The formula for calculating the return on capital employed is: